-It is intended that the Tourism Zone would bring businesses and attractions together and that this would develop a better product knowledge so that additional visitor experiences could be upsold to visitors.
+There is a need to bring businesses and attractions together and that this would develop a better product knowledge so that additional visitor experiences could be upsold to visitors.

 Working with the Town Deals, Future High Street Fund projects (Grantham and Holbeach and Heritage Action Zones (Grantham and Lincoln) and the proposed Destination Management Organisation, there is an opportunity to link in with place marketing for purposes other than tourism.